These chewy chocolate espresso crinkle cookies are perfect for the holiday season and pair wonderfully with a cup of hot cocoa with rum.

-In summary, these are the best crinkle cookies I've ever had the pleasure of making.
+In summary, these are the best crinkle cookies I've ever had the pleasure of making and nibbling.
 Try them for yourself and decide what rating you'll give them!

 Jump to: